browserengineering/book/book/security.md

 their browser, and the server would think they are you.

-Our browser must prevent one servers from seeing *another server's* cookie values.[^11][^12][^13][^14] But attackers might be able to get *your server* or *your browser* to help them steal cookie values...
+Our browser must prevent one servers from seeing *another server's* cookie values.[^tls][^dns][^bgp][^oof] But attackers might be able to get *your server* or *your browser* to help them steal cookie values...

-[^11]: Well...
+[^tls]: Well...
 Our connection isn't encrypted, so an attacker could
     pick up the token from there.
 But another *server* couldn't.

-[^12]: Well...
+[^dns]: Well...
 Another server could hijack our DNS and redirect our
     hostname to a different IP address, and then steal our cookies.
     But some ISPs support DNSSEC, which prevents that.

-[^13]: Well...
+[^bgp]: Well...
 A state-level attacker could announce fradulent BGP
     routes, which would send even a correctly-retrieved IP address to the wrong physical computer.

-[^14]: Security is very hard.
+[^oof]: Security is very hard.